vii33/PomodoroClock/README.md

 My personal requirements:
 * I just need a simple timer application, no task management bloat ware.
 (My task management is done via pen & paper)
-* To stay highly productive, the timer needs to be in sight at all times ("OMG, only 4 minutes left") -> A seperate browser window doesn't do the job, it has to be a desktop application.
+* To stay highly productive, the timer needs to be in sight at all times ("OMG, only 4 minutes left", positive stress also called "Eustress") -> A seperate browser window doesn't do the job, it has to be a desktop application.
+* I didn't not want to use a phone timer.
+1st reason is that I don't want to be distracted by incoming phone messages and 2nd reason that I don't want to be disturbed by the "ringing" sound.

 ## Software-Features
 * One click start of the timer.
 After 25 minutes have passed, another click starts the break.
 Focus on the task, not the timer software.